Parents have a responsibility to ensure that their children receive full time education.

 If we have no reason for the absence by 9.30am the absence will be recorded as unauthorised unless we receive a reasonable explanation.
 We would also expect to be notified if your child has a medical appointment by 9.30am.
 Other planned absences should be notified to the school via an 'Application for Leave of Absence' Form.

 We believe that punctuality is an important social courtesy and regularly arriving late to school not only disrupts your child's opportunities for learning but those of the children in his/her class.
 Children arriving late must access the school via the school office where they are registered and the reason for his/her late arrival is recorded.
-Where the child arrives after registration has closed (9am - when the school gates are closed) the absence will be recorded as unauthorised.
+Where the child arrives after registration has closed (9am - when the school gates are closed) a late mark will be entered.
 Late arrivals are monitored by the school and meetings will take place with parents where there is concern.

 Leave of Absence

 Children of school age who are registered at Pitsford, must by law attend school regularly.

 The Education (Pupil Registration) (England) (Amendment) Regulations 2013 amended the previous Education Regulations (England) 2006 removing the Headteacher's discretion to agree term time holiday.
 As a result, all holidays taken in term time will be unauthorised unless the absence is for 'exceptional circumstances'.
 In addition, where the absence exceeds three consecutive days, each parent will be liable for a Penalty Notice resulting in a fine for truancy.